dapr/docs-zh/content/zh-hans/reference/api/pubsub_api.md

 ## Publish a message to a given topic

 This endpoint lets you publish data to multiple consumers who are listening on a `topic`.
 Dapr guarantees at least once semantics for this endpoint.
 Dapr guarantees at least once semantics for this endpoint.
+Dapr guarantees at least once semantics for this endpoint.

 ### HTTP Request